Wheel Throwing with one hand only, is it possible?

 Pottery Wheel Classes in Manchester: A Hands-On Experience

 Pottery painting may be a fun distraction for the kids or a casual drop in activity instead of the pub, but if you’re looking for an experience to remember you’ll want to give the wheel a go.
-So if you’re ready to trade boring pottery painting in Manchester for the thrill of wheel throwing – Book your wheel throwing taster class at our Manchester studio today.
+So if you’re ready to trade boring pottery painting in Manchester for the thrill of wheel throwing – Where you’ll be taught by talented potters who create restaurant worthy tableware, then book your wheel throwing taster class at our Manchester studio today.
 Come and make beautiful durable pottery you’ll be proud to use.

 Been thinking about picking up the craft?
 Looking to get your hands stuck in some mud and let time fly from a hyperfocus on this fine motor-skill task?
 It’s fun, it’s a challenge, and it’ll give you an extra thing to enjoy your life with.
 This 12-week wheel throwing course is aimed at not just giving you a go at throwing, but providing you with the proper skills and time needed to do it independently.
 It’s aimed at both beginners and advanced throwers.